How To Plan A Course Outline

 The course plan helps educators and instructors plan and communicate the core values and goals of the course you’ll be teaching.
-It is a detailed outline of course objectives, schedule, readings, assignments and quizzes, how the course will be taught and measured.
-A detailed lesson outline will help you:
+It is a detailed outline of course objectives, schedule, readings, assignments and quizzes, how the course will be taught and measured. (this line is redundant) A detailed lesson outline will help you:

 - Set course goals, develop student learning objectives, create and align assessment plans, and establish a schedule for your course.